-Short-Term Branch
+Short-Term Branch Multiple of the Statutory Minimum Level or Reserves

-The actuarial valuation shows average actuarial costs, including the share of administrative expenditure, of 1.85% of insurable earnings medium-term, as compared to statutory contributions equivalent to 1.54% of insurable earnings (19.25% of contributions).
-Therefore, until the required amendments are enacted, increasing the share of contributions to the short-term branch to 25% of contributions from 19.25%, (by an equivalent reduction of the allocation to the employment injury branch), the accumulated reserves at 31 December 2014 will start to decrease gradually, although still remaining above the required minimum medium term.
-Sickness allowances accounted for almost two-thirds total benefit expenses, and should the high level of fertility decrease in the future, the amount of maternity benefit would tend to decrease.
+The actuarial valuation shows average actuarial costs, including the share of administrative expenditure, of 1.85% of insurable earnings medium-term, as compared to statutory contributions equivalent to 1.54% of insurable earnings (19.25% of Therefore, until the required amendments are enacted, increasing the contributions). share of contributions to the short-term branch to 25% of contributions from 19.25%, (by an equivalent reduction of the allocation to the employment injury branch), the accumulated reserves at 31 December 2015 will continue to decrease gradually, although still remaining above the required minimum for approximately four to five additional years.
+Sickness allowances accounted for almost two-thirds total benefit expenses, and should the high level of fertility decrease in the future, the rate amount of maternity benefit would tend to decrease.
 The restoration of 2/3 days waiting period and a replacement ratio of benefit of 70% rather than 80%, the latter exceeding accepted benchmarks, would reduce the actuarial cost of the branch and extend the level of sufficiency of the reserves.